 - An international student is notified of a scholarship decision at the same time that he or she is admitted to Austin College.
 Scholarship recipients are sent a scholarship agreement letter that is included with the letter of acceptance for admission.
 The scholarship agreement must be signed and returned along with the Matriculation Agreement and $350.00 matriculation deposit.

-- The only additional financial assistance currently available to international students is the Sallie Mae Smart Option Loan program.
-If you wish to borrow money through this program, you must have a co-borrower who is a Citizen or Permanent Resident of the United States.
+- The only additional financial assistance currently available to international students is through a private loan option.
+If you wish to borrow money through this type of program, you must have a co-borrower who is a Citizen or Permanent Resident of the United States.
 A qualified student can borrow any amount up to the yearly cost of his/her education at Austin College.
-Interest rates can range from 3.5% to 8%, depending on the creditworthiness of the co-borrower.
+For more information and to view a list of lenders please visit the Financial Aid Loans page and scroll to the bottom to view a list of private alternative lenders.

 - A limited number of on-campus work programs are available to international students but cannot be guaranteed prior to arrival to the campus.
 International students must be able to document their ability to pay the cost of attending Austin College (less any scholarship and loan) without the benefit of an on-campus work program.